yohasebe/monadic-chat/docs/monadic-mode.md

 # Monadic Mode

-Monadic Mode is one of the distinctive features of Monadic Chat.
-In Monadic Mode, you can maintain and update parts of the conversation in a defined format, allowing you to make new statements while referencing the context.
+Monadic Mode is a feature that allows you to maintain context in conversations with AI agents.
+With Monadic Mode, you can maintain and update context in a defined format while exchanging messages, and you can refer to it during the conversation.

 ## Basic Structure